TylerTemp/SaintsField/README.md

 If you're using `unitypackage` or git submodule but you put this project under another folder rather than `Assets/SaintsField`, please also do the following:

 *   Create `Assets/Editor Default Resources/SaintsField`.
-*   Copy only image files (no `.meta` files) from project's `Editor/Editor Default Resources/SaintsField` into your project's `Assets/Editor Default Resources/SaintsField`.
+*   Copy files from project's `Editor/Editor Default Resources/SaintsField` into your project's `Assets/Editor Default Resources/SaintsField`.
+    If you're using a file browser instead of Unity's project tab to copy files, you may want to exclude the `.meta` file to avoid GUID conflict.

 ## Change Log ##